 A good ignition key switch will measure resistance near 0 ohms.
 A bad ignition key switch will measure infinite resistance and will need to be replaced.

-There are several safety switches installed on a John Deere mower designed to keep the operator safe.
+There are several safety switches installed designed to keep the operator safe.
 These switches prevent a mower from starting if certain events are not met like engaging the brake.

 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.